photostructure/tz-lookup/README.md

 ## What's this fork do?

-This is a fork of `tz-lookup` originally written by [DarkSkyApp](https://github.com/darkskyapp/tz-lookup-oss) who archived the project in 2020.
+This is a fork of [darkskyapp/tz-lookup](https://github.com/darkskyapp/tz-lookup-oss) which was abandoned in 2020.

+The following updates have been made:

-* ✨ The time zone shapefiles now use [2021c](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2021c).
+* The time zone shapefiles now use [2021c](https://github.com/evansiroky/timezone-boundary-builder/releases/tag/2021c).
 Expect a bunch of changes if you're upgrading from the original `tz-lookup`, including new zone names.

-* ✨ TypeScript types are now included
+* TypeScript types are now included.

-* ✨ The test suite now validates the result from this library with the more accurate library, [`geo-tz`](https://github.com/evansiroky/node-geo-tz/)
+* The test suite now validates the result from this library with the more accurate library, [`geo-tz`](https://github.com/evansiroky/node-geo-tz/).

-* ✨ The test suite is automatically run by GitHub Actions
+* GitHub Actions now runs the test suite.

 ## Usage